 The CHCM Committee is responsible, among its other duties and responsibilities, for determining and approving the compensation and benefits of our Chief Executive Officer and other executive officers, monitoring compensation arrangements applicable to our Chief Executive Officer and other executive officers in light of their performance, effectiveness and other relevant considerations and adopting and administering our equity and incentive plans.
 Specifically, the CHCM Committee annually reviews and approves the corporate goals and objectives relevant to the compensation of our Chief Executive Officer, evaluates his performance in light of those goals and objectives, and determines his compensation level based on that analysis.
 The CHCM Committee also annually reviews and approves all elements of the compensation of our other executive officers.
-Our Chief Executive Officer plays a significant role in developing and assessing achievement against the goals and objectives for other executive officers and makes compensation recommendations to the CHCM Committee based on these evaluations.
+Our Chief Executive Officer plays a significant role in developing and assessing achievement against the goals and objectives for other executive officers and makes compensation plans to the CHCM Committee based on these evaluations.
 The CHCM Committee also administers all of the Company's management incentive compensation plans and equity-based compensation plans.
-The CHCM Committee makes recommendations to the Board regarding compensation of all executive officer hires, all elements of director compensation, and the adoption of certain amendments to incentive or equity-based compensation plans.
+The CHCM Committee makes recommendations to the Board regarding compensation plans.
 The CHCM Committee also assists the Board in its oversight of risk related to the Company's compensation policies and practices applicable to all Enovis team members.
 Additionally, the CHCM Committee periodically reviews the Company's strategies and policies related to human capital management, including with respect to matters such as diversity, inclusion, pay equity, corporate culture, talent development and retention.
-For further information on our compensation practices, including a description of our processes and procedures for determining compensation, the scope of the CHCM Committee's authority and management's role in compensation determinations, please see the Compensation Discussion and Analysis section of this Proxy Statement, which begins on page 27.
+For further information on our compensation practices, including a description of our processes and procedures for determining compensation, the scope of the CHCM Committee's authority and management's role in compensation determinations, please see the Compensation Discussion and Analysis section of this Prox